PostHog/posthog.com/contents/handbook/strategy/overview.md

    * Users can use our core applications to make data-driven decisions quickly and deeply.
 They should have full direct access as needed so they don't need another data warehouse.
    * We should build the all key imports and exports that are needed.
 Customers should be able to contribute any remaining connectors which we maintain to a high standard.
    * Long-term PostHog should interoperate with many different database backends meaning we can ride the wave of technological progress rather than being disrupted by it.
-   * PostHog's export should put us in the critical path of the data being used to power the product.
+   * PostHog's data should be used to power the product — in the critical path to production.
 3. Ultra-streamlined and product-led sales motion
     * Currently, we are excellent in demos, and we have figured out the basics of customer success and sales.
     * Our data and processes should be considerably more automated to enable high-quality interactions at scale.
 4. Apps
-   * PostHog should be high-extensible
+   * PostHog should be highly-extensible
      * API: We should expose the same public API as we use internally.
 It should be well-documented and the docs should be world-class.
      * Apps can be broadly classified into: (1) internal apps (you build it, you use it) - mainly for internal tools.
 (2) community shared apps (someone else builds, you use it).
 (3) indie tools (someone else builds it, you pay them some money to use it.
 (4) VC companies (it's someone else's proper company built on Posthog, you pay them significant amounts of money to use it)
      * We should focus on internal and community apps.
 When we have a sufficient number of active companies (likely post $100M ARR) we might want to pursue indie tools and even VC-backed companies.